[G450 Airplane Flight Manual §2-04-02]

 The "Minimum Taxi Strip for 180 Degree Turn" has been a standard in Gulfstream manuals for decades.
-In the GIII the diagram told us the wing tip would grow 1.5 feet beyond the nose so we would routinely taxi with 5 feet of objects are make maximum effort turns for minimum space usage.
+In the GIII the diagram told us the wing tip would grow 1.5 feet beyond the nose so we would routinely taxi within 5 feet of objects and make maximum effort turns for minimum space usage.
 For various Gulfstreams:

 - GIII: nose to inside wheel 44.0 feet, to outside wing 45.5 feet.